 Probably I should forget about my article but hey it’s my blog and I can post here whatever I want right?
 If you feel that I wrote something wrong please tell me.
 It’s nice to have some conversation.
 Please, no not delete people if they have own opinions.

 What is it?

 I wanted to write about flat head syndrome months ago but I wasn’t sure if I should because I’m not an expert.
 I decided to do that because there should be more information about that syndrome.
-So I will start from definition because not everyone now what it is.
+So I will start from the definition because not everyone knows what it is.
 Babies sometimes develop a flattened head as a result of them spending a lot of time lying on their back.
 There are two types:

 plagiocephaly – the head is flattened on one side, causing it to look asymmetrical; the ears may be misaligned and the head looks like a parallelogram when seen from above, and sometimes the forehead and face may bulge a little on the flat side.
 Babies are most vulnerable because their skull is soft and pliable when they’re born